-If you only applied for the Graduate Certificate, and later decide to continue with the MAT degree, you may to reapply for the fee required for the degree.
+If you only applied for the Graduate Certificate, and later decide to continue with the MAT degree, you may need to reapply and pay the application fee required for the degree.
 If it is within the 7-year limit for your program, we may be able to accept your original application materials.